 The admiral looked at the spherical planet that hovered in the middle of the large view screen: Palomintar Four, an unknown and insignificant piece of rock.
 How could some one get the idea that this Outer Rim planet could become the center of a new empire?

-Admiral Vestor pondered about what he should do.
-He could carry on with the order Darth Golluth had given him and continue his search for those Jedi, or he could stay just outside the Palomintar System and wait for his lieutenant to contact him.
-It would be a great loss for his crew, if he had to leave the young lieutenant behind.
-He was a very competent technical engineer and a dedicated imperial officer.
-There was nobody on board the Basilisaea nobody that could match his skills.
+Admiral Vestor now pondered about what he should do.
+Should he carry out Darth Golluth's demand and continue the search for those Jedi, or should he remain near the Palomintar System, hoping that major Whain would contact him.
+It would be a great loss for his crew, if he had to leave the young technician behind.
+Major Whain was a very competent technical engineer and a dedicated imperial officer.
+There was nobody on board the Basilisæa; that could match his skills.

-Admiral Vestor had some clear doubts about the return of his lieutenant.
-Darth Golluth wouldn't release his technician voluntarily.
-He was quite sure that lieutenant Whain would be a more permanent resident on Palomintar Four, a prisoner of Darth Golluth for an indefinite time.
-He straightened his back and looked once again through the screen to Palomintar Four.
-Pensively he shook his head.
-No, he would abandon his search for those Jedi; he had to stay in this corner of the galaxy and make a plan to get his young officer back on board the Basilisaea.
+Vestor straightened his back and looked through the screen to Palomintar Four once again.
+Decisively he shook his head.
+Yes, he would abandon the search for those Jedi; he had to stay in this corner of the galaxy and make a solid plan to get his young officer back on board the Basilisæa.

-'We'll stay in the section of the galaxy.
+'We'll stay in this section of the galaxy.
 Those Jedi can wait,' He thought.

 He walked over to the command group.

-"Captain, move the Basilisaea outside the Palomintar System.
-When the ship has reached her new position all unnecessary activity has to be shut down."
+"Captain, move the Basilisæa further outside the Palomintar System at some eight hundred system diameters.
+When the ship has reached her new position all unnecessary activity should be shut down."

 "Yes, sir!"
 The captain of the star destroyer saluted and passed the order to the helmsman.